fbriody/MMC2022/README.md

 # MMC2022
-Files for 2022 MMC Conference
+Files for 2022 Metropolitan Math Club of Chicago Conference

 ## Title
 The Linear Regression Process: From Generation to Interpretation